AWikia/SkinEvelution/docs/Overview.md

 ### Wordmark (Since 5.3.0)
 By default, Evelution writes the sitename next to the wordmark.
 If you want to use your own mark instead of the default text ones, set the ``$wgLogos[wordmark]`` property on LocalSettings.php.
 Note that the wordmark set must be at most 40px in height for best results and it will appear monochrome so as it can adapt any text color.
 This wordmark appears on all places the default text-mark would appear otherwise so.

+### Information Module (Since 4.7.0)
+Content placed in ``MediaWiki:Evelution-about-module-info`` will appear on the information module

+### Discord Server Widget (Since 14.0.0)
+If a vaild server ID is placed into ``MediaWiki:Evelution-discord-module-server-id``, a discord widget of the server with the corresponding server ID will appear on the Discord Module.
+Likewise, it also shows a create account link in the module buttons so users without a discord account can join the conversation there.
+Note that the server must have its server widget enabled.
+See [here](https://dev.fandom.com/wiki/DiscordIntegrator/instructions#Step_2:_Enable_Discord_widget) for instructions how to enable the server widget of your server.

 ### ``$wgEvelutionLeftPersonalLinks`` (Since 4.3.0)
 Defaults to false.
 When set to true, it allows you to align the toolbar links to the left.